char518/RestyPass/README.md

 - Reduce thread switching, Such as Hystrix, ApacheHttpClient have their own thread pool, a request is often completed through a number of thread switching, loss of performance.
 - Easier configuration, RestyPass uses annotations to configure individual interface requests.
 - Real-time update configuration, RestyPass support real-time update part of the configuration, such as  disable / enable fallback services, disable / enable circuit breaker, and granularity can be accurate to the interface level。
-- Easy to develop, free to develop most of the core interface of the custom implementation, and direct injection can be enabled（base on Spring context）。
+- Easy to develop, free to implement most of the core interface of the custom implementation, and direct injection can be enabled（base on Spring context）。
+- Support filter, and feel free to define a new one.
 ## Demo（demo[client]+demo-serverside[server]）

 1. client